Elena Humeniuk

 Why you should not move from Project Online to Project for the Web

 As a project manager, migrating to Microsoft Project for the Web gives your company a head start over the competition.
-Now is the time to consider the transition from Project Online to Project for the Web.
+Now is the time to consider transitioning from Project Online to Project for the Web.